tobiasbriones/microprocessors---cp-unah-is911/modern-cpu-sockets/index.md

 There is a large number of old sockets [^1], only the most recent will be detailed.

-[^1]: Wikipedia [11] lists a great amount of old models from 1,970 which can be recognized by the reader (if old enough) like the LGA775 in which was used by our old Intel Pentium 4/D or Core2Duo
+[^1]: Wikipedia [11] lists a great amount of old models from 1,970 which can be
+    recognized by the reader (if old enough) like the LGA775 used by our old Intel Pentium 4/D or Core2Duo

 For desktop PC there are the following models: